odevices/er-301/README.md

 ### Work through the tutorials

-This [tutorial](tutorial) folder contains 3 example projects that progressively increase in complexity and sophistication.
+The [tutorial](tutorial) directory contains 3 example projects that progressively increase in complexity and sophistication.
 These projects also show how you can work completely outside of this source tree.

 ## USB Functions